-- (1) the establishment, adoption, and operation of the Excess Plan does not cause the Pension Trust to lose its tax-qualification or tax-exemption. - (2) the method of funding of the Excess Trust does not jeopardize the taxexempt status of the Pension Trust. - (3) contributions to the Excess Plan's participants and beneficiaries, including any gross up amounts made on their behalf to the Excess Trust, are taxable to such participants and beneficiaries at the time the contributions to the Excess Trust are made. - (4) if the Excess Plan fails to meet the requirements of either section 401 (a)(26) or section 410(b) of the Code, highly compensated participants in the Excess Plan include in their gross income with or within which the Excess Trusts taxable year ends an amount equal to the employee's vested accrued benefit (less their investment in the contract) under the Excess Trust as of the close of the Excess Trusts taxable year. - (5) assuming the requirements for deductibility are met, employer contributions are fully deductible by the contributing employers in the taxable year in which or with which ends the employee's taxable year in which an amount attributable to the contributions is includible in such employee's gross income.
+- the establishment, adoption, and operation of the Excess Benefit Plan does not cause the Pension Trust to lose its tax-qualification or taxexemption. - (2) the method of funding of the Excess Benefit Trust does not jeopardize the tax-exempt status of the Pension Trust. - (3) contributions to the Excess Benefit Plan's participants and beneficiaries, including any gross up amounts made on their behalf to the Excess Benefit Trust, are taxable to such participants and beneficiaries at the time the contributions to the Excess Benefit Trust are made unless the only reason the Excess Benefit Trust is not exempt under section 501(a) is because the Excess Benefit Plan fails to meet the requirements of section 401(a)(26) or 410(b). - (4) if the Excess Benefit Plan fails to meet the requirements of either section 401(a)(26) or section 410(b) of the Code, highly compensated participants in the Excess Benefit Plan include in their gross income with or within which the Excess Benefit Trust's taxable year ends an amount equal to the employee's vested accrued benefit (less their investment in the contract) under the Excess Benefit Trust as of the close of the Excess Benefit Trust's taxable year. - (5) assuming the requirements for deductibility are met, employer contributions are fully deductible by the contributing employers in the taxable year in which or with which ends the employee's taxable year in which an amount attributable to the contributions is includible in such employee's gross income.

-This ruling is conditional on the adoption of language revising the collective bargaining agreements that govern Employers' pension fund contributions such'that Employers' contributions will be made to the Excess Trust in amounts equal to the amounts to be paid from the Excess Trust and that Employers' pension fund contributions will be allocated first to the Excess Trust with the remainder of the pension fund contribution, if any, allocated to the Pension Trust.
+This ruling is conditional on the adoption of language revising the collective bargaining agreements that govern Employers' pension fund contributions such that Employers' contributions will be made to the Excess Benefit Trust in amounts equal to the amounts to be paid from the Excess Benefit Trust and that Employers' pension fund contributions will be allocated first to the Excess Benefit Trust with the remainder of the pension fund contribution, if any, allocated to the Pension Trust.

-This ruling does not consider the more general issue of the Pension Trusts qualified status, specifically, whether the Pension Trust complies with all the Code requirements for qualification.
-This letter addresses only the impact (if any) of the adoption and funding of the Excess Plan and the Excess Trust on the purportedly otherwise qualified status of the Pension Trust.
+This ruling does not consider the more general issue of the Pension Trust's qualified status, specifically, whether the Pension Trust complies with all the Code requirements for qualification.
+This letter addresses only the impact (if any) of the adoption and funding of the Excess Benefit Plan and the Excess Benefit Trust on the purportedly otherwise qualified status of the Pension Trust.